Woo Chul (Woochul) Shin

 Nadun Ranawaka Arachchige*, Zhenyang Chen*, Wonsuhk Jung, Woo Chul Shin, Rohan Bansal, Pierre Barroso, Yu Hang He, Yingyan Celine Lin, Benjamin Joffe, Shreyas Kousik, Danfei Xu

-We propose SAIL (Speed-Adaptive Imitation Learning), a framework for enabling faster-than- demonstration execution of policies by addressing key technical challenges in robot dynamics and state-action distribution shifts.
+SAIL (Speed-Adaptive Imitation Learning) is a framework for enabling faster-than- demonstration execution of policies by addressing key technical challenges in robot dynamics and state-action distribution shifts.
 SAIL achieves up to a 4× speedup over demonstration speed in simulation and up to 3.2× speedup on physical robot.

 What Matters in Learning from Large-Scale Datasets for Robot Manipulation